girst/forkaftergrep-mirror-of-git.gir.st/README.md

        Usually, fag uses the grep supplied in the path.
 This behaviour can  be overridden with the environment variable GREP_OVERRIDE.

+       fag  works best when PROGRAM's output is line-buffered.  stdbuf(1) from the GNU coreutils can adjust buffering options.
+If a program  is  still too clever, script(1) creates a pty to wrap around a program.

        Since  1.2,  if  fag  gets  interrupted or terminated before a match is found (or the timeout has been  reached),  this  signal  is  passed  to PROGRAM.